ollicle/BBEdit-Extract-Placeholder/README.md

 ## BBEdit placeholders

 A BBEdit placeholder is a portion of text prefixed with `<#` and suffixed with `#>`, e.g. `<#example#>`.
-Striking TAB on your keyboard when a placeholder is present cause it to be selected – greatly reducing the time and effort to find and edit these portions of the document.
+Striking TAB on your keyboard when a placeholder is present causes the pointy brackets and their contents to be selected – greatly reducing the time and effort to find and edit these portions of the document.
 Tabbing through the document will highlight each placeholder ready to be replaced when one starts typing.

 ## Why this script